 Groups are organized throughout the year, to help support students that require extra support.
 Group counselling is a great way to for students who are having similar difficulties to share their problems, solutions and strategies.
 It is often reassuring to know that they are not alone and that other students have similar problems.

-Many groups have been started in December, here are some of the groups that we are currently offering.
+Here are some of the groups that we are currently offering.

 Récré-Amis is a student leader led group where Grade 5 and 6 students lead recess activities with the Grade 1, 2 and 3 students.
 Grade 1 to 3 students will have the opportunity to learn new games and to acquire new social skills through this group.